PabloOsorix/File-transfer-protocol./README.md

 sending file completed
 File was received and shared in #GENERAL
 ```

+To list all files from server
 ```
 L_FILES

 -client.txt -receipst.txt -testfile.txt -wakein.txt -wakeup.txt
 ```

+To list all users on the server
 ```
 USRS
 @NEW_USER, @TAYLOR, @DUCK
 ```
+To list all channels on the server.
 ```
 CHNS
 #GENERAL, #B3, #ANIME, #PROGRAMMING
 ```
+To list all files registered on a certain channel.
 ```
 CHNS_FILE #GENERAL
 recepipst.txt